 Take a tour with Little Drop to see The Journey Your Water Takes

-Each year, LVMWD sets aside a portion of the water purchased from MWD as a reserve and stores it in our Las Virgenes Reservoir.
+Each year, generally in the winter time, LVMWD sets aside a portion of the water purchased from MWD as a reserve and stores it in our Las Virgenes Reservoir.
 Holding enough water to serve district customers for about six months, the reservoir provides water "insurance" for times of emergency.
 In addition, it provides flexibility to store water in the off-season when demand is lower.

 However, even before the journey to your tap begins, much effort goes into protecting water supplies at their source in Northern California and protecting it along the way.
 This has many benefits, including fewer contaminants in the water supply, better water quality, greater safety, and lower treatment costs.
 Thus, although far away, the fate of levees in the Bay Delta area is of great importance for our local water supply.
 This sensitive "crossroads" for water supplies significantly impacts the quality and reliability of our drinking water supply.